hazavi/AniWay/README.md

 3. Open `index.html` in your browser to view the application.

-## Usage
+## How to Use

-1. **Browse Top Anime/Manga**: Use the homepage to see top-rated anime and manga with rank, image, and synopsis displayed.
-Click on any title to view more details.
+1. **Home Page**: Start by browsing the top animes and mangas.
-2. **Seasonal Anime**: Navigate to the "Seasons" section to explore the latest anime releases by season.
+2. **Search**: Use the search bar to quickly find specific titles.
-3. **Search Functionality**: Search for anime or manga by title using the search bar.
+3. **Anime/Manga Info**: Click on any title for detailed information, including synopsis, genres, and more.
-4. **Pagination**: Use the pagination buttons to navigate between pages of content easily.
+4. **Schedule**: Check the anime schedule to know what’s coming next.

 ## Contribution